 Trail Access Information (TAI) is summary information that is required in all new trailhead signage as part of the guidelines established in the Architectural Barriers Act (ABA) Standards (2015) and the US Forest Service Trail Accessibility Guidelines (FSTAG) (2013).
 TAI communicates the average and maximum grade and cross slope as well as the typical and minimum trail width.
 Information about the surfacing on the trail related to firmness and stability and obstruction information for obstructions greater than 2 inches in height are also communicated through the TAI.

-The availability of TAI allows each user type to determine if a trail meets their personal needs based on the type of trial usage (hiker, equestrian, OHV etc.) and/or the abilities of the individual.
+The availability of TAI allows each user type to determine if a trail meets their personal needs based on the type of trail usage (hiker, equestrian, OHV etc.) and/or the abilities of the individual.

 Collection of objective information allows trail managers to determine if they have trails that meet the ABA or USFS guidelines for accessibility when constructing new trails or when reconstructing existing trails.
 Understanding the objective trail tread conditions will ensure compliance with the latest accessibility guidelines, reduce liability, and increase trail usage.